ChrisDinhNZ/SMoS/smos_generic_content_example.md

 When it's circuit breaks, it will send a signal to the Edge Device and indicates the alarm is on/off.

 From the Controller point of view, we want to be able to control the Switch and get notified when the alarm is on or off.
-For simplicity, we will use unconfirmed messaging i.e when the receiver receives a message it will act on the message but will not acknowledge the sender.
 The use cases will be as follow:

 1. The *Controller* can request the *Edge Device* what is the state of the *Switch*